komyagin/SemyonKomyagin/README.md

-Homework
+Homework #1

 Test structure requirements:

 •	Maven project

-•	POM xml has structure described in lectures: o	main artefacts o	properties o	dependencies o	plugins
+•	POM xml has structure described in lectures:

+•	main artefacts

+•	properties

+•	dependencies

+•	plugins

 •	Library calculator-1.0.jar should be added to the project as maven dependence

 •	As test runner used TestNg

 •	For test maven build used maven-surefire-plugin

 •	Code must according Java Code Convention

 File placement requirements: